Free, private file tools that run entirely in your browser.

 No uploads.
 No servers.
-Just code running in your browser.
+Just code running on your device.

 FileMint started as a response to a security paradox I encountered during my high school computer science finals.
 I needed to merge several encrypted PDF documents, but every "online" tool I found required me to transmit those bytes to an unknown cloud server.